HCL-TECH-SOFTWARE/connections-automation/documentation/QUICKSTART.md

 This is just an example of setting up your first HCL Connections and Component Pack environment including Customizer configured.

-To set this up, you will need at least four machines (for this example, let us say we use CentOS 7):
+To set this up, you will need at least four machines (for this example, let us say we use AlmaLinux 9):

 - ansible.internal.example.com is going to run Ansible commands (i.e. Ansible controller).
 Typical laptop grade environment should be suffice.
 - web.internal.example.com is going to host, in this example, only Nginx and Haproxy.
 This is needed here only for the Customizer.
 At least 1CPU and 2G of RAM are preferable.